bvanhai/dotfiles/README.md

 ## Requirements

-Here is the list of relevant packages/programs that I use in Arch Linux.
+Here is the list of relevant packages/programs that I use.
 You don't need to install everything below, just choose what you want and then select which dotfile to be symlinked in the `config` file.

 ### General
 * `bspwm`                  (window manager)